Campus Information and Resources

 - International Student and Scholar Office – provides support for international scholars on navigating government paperwork for employment and immigration.

-- NCLUDE – learning groups that offer a space to talk candidly about inclusive excellence as a part of our everyday interactions.
+- #NCLUDE – learning groups that offer a space to talk candidly about community and belonging as a part of our everyday interactions.

 - Safety at Nebraska – a comprehensive list of all the ways UNL works to protect our campus community.
 UNL Report is a way to share matters that need to be elevated or addressed; a link is at the bottom of every page on the UNL website.